Ibusuki: History

 The area of Ibusuki was part of ancient Satsuma Province.
 During the Edo Period, the area was under the control of Satsuma Domain.
 After the Meiji restoration, the village of Ibusuki was established with the creation of the modern municipalities system on April 1, 1889.
 Ibusuki was raised to town status on May 1, 1933.
-Much of the town of destroyed in a fire on February 24, 1938.
+Much of the town was destroyed in a fire on February 24, 1938.
 On April 1, 1954 Ibusuki merged with the village of Imaizumi and was elevated to city status.
 On January 1, 2006, the towns of Kaimon and Yamagawa (both from Ibusuki District) were merged into Ibusuki.

 Government

 Ibusuki has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Ibusuki contributes one member to the Kagoshima Prefectural Assembly.
 In terms of national politics, the city is part of the Kagoshima 2nd district of the lower house of the Diet of Japan.